Glucocerebrosidase: Properties

 β-Glucocerebrosidase is specifically and irreversibly inhibited by the glucose analog Conduritol B epoxide.
 Conduritol B epoxide binds to the GCase active site, where the enzyme cleaves its epoxide ring, forming a permanent covalent bond between the enzyme and the inhibitor.

 Initially, GCase was thought to be one of the few lysosomal enzymes that does not follow the mannose-6-phosphate pathway for trafficking to the lysosome.
 A study in I-cell disease fibroblasts (in which the phosphotransferase that puts Mannose 6-phosphate on proteins to target them to the lysosome is defective) showed targeting of GCase to the lysosome independent of the M6P pathway.
 The lysosomal transporter and integral membrane protein LIMP-2 (Lysosomal Integral Membrane Protein 2) was shown to bind GCase and facilitate transport to the lysosome, demonstrating a mechanism for M6P-independent lysosomal trafficking.
 This conclusion was called into question when a crystal structure of GCase in complex with LIMP-2 showed a Mannose 6-phosphate moiety on LIMP-2, suggesting the complex can also follow the traditional mannose-6-phosphate pathway.

 Clinical significance

 Mutations in the glucocerebrosidase gene cause Gaucher's disease, a lysosomal storage disease characterized by an accumulation of glucocerebrosides in macrophages that infiltrate many vital organs.

 Mutations in the glucocerebrosidase gene are also associated with Parkinson's disease.

 A related pseudogene is approximately 12 kb downstream of this gene on chromosome 1.
 Alternative splicing results in multiple transcript variants encoding the same protein.

 Drugs

 Alglucerase (Ceredase) was a version of glucocerebrosidase that was harvested from human placental tissue and then modified with enzymes.
-It was approved by the FDA in 1991 and has been withdrawn from the market due to the approval of similar drugs made with recombinant DNA technology instead of being harvested from tissue.
+It was approved by the FDA in 1991 but has been withdrawn from the market due to the approval of similar drugs made with recombinant DNA technology instead of being harvested from tissue.
 Drugs made recombinantly pose no risk of diseases being transmitted from the tissue used in harvesting, and are less expensive to manufacture.

 Recombinant glucocerebrosidases used as drugs include: